Adelphi Road–UMGC–UMD station

 Adelphi Road–UMGC–UMD station is an under-construction light rail station in Prince George's County, Maryland, that will be served by the Purple Line.
 Named for the adjacent University of Maryland Global Campus (UMGC), it will be one of five stations serving the University of Maryland, College Park (UMD).
-The station will have an island platform in the median of Campus Drive east of Adelphi Road.
-As of 2022, the Purple Line is planned to open in 2027.
+The station has an island platform in the median of Campus Drive east of Adelphi Road.
+As of 2026, the Purple Line is planned to open in late 2027.